segmentio/segment-docs/src/connections/functions/insert-functions.md

 ##### Can I connect an insert function to multiple destinations?

-No, a destination insert function currently can be connected to one destinations only.
+No, a Destination Insert Function currently can be connected to one destination only.

 ##### How do I publish a destination to the public Segment catalog?